stefan-ka/stefan-ka.github.io/_posts/2015-04-06-convert-spring-web-application-to-spring-boot.markdown

 ---
 layout:     post
-title:      "Spring Boot"
-subtitle:   "Convert existing Spring MVC application to Spring Boot"
+title:      "Convert existing Spring MVC application to Spring Boot"
-date:       2015-04-06 17:00:00
+date:       2015-04-25
-author:     "Stefan Kapferer"
-header-img: "img/042015-convert-spring-mvc-to-spring-boot-bg.jpg"
-tags:       [java, spring, spring-boot, spring-mvc]
+summary:    Short guide how to convert an existing Spring MVC web application to a Spring Boot app
 ---

 ## Convert an existing Spring MVC application to Spring Boot